sButtons/sbuttons/CONTRIBUTING.md

             text,       //the text to show on the button.
 If this is omitted, the default text will be Button

-            variations  //this is for button types that don't use buttonColors or don't have normat and rounded
+            variations  //this is for button types that don't use buttonColors or don't have normal and rounded
                         // button styling.
 Look at social buttons for example on how to use this }
          ```